WD Black SN850X Vs. Samsung 990 PRO: Clash of the Titans

 SN850X Vs 990 PRO PlayStation 5 performance chart

 Although non-compliant drives like the SN770 will also work with the PS5, the Samsung 990 PRO or WD Black SN850X are better suited as storage expansions SSDs for the PlayStation 5 console.
-You should opt for the versions with a heat spreader to fully comply with Sony’s recommendation.
+You should opt for the versions with a heat spreader to be fully in line with Sony’s recommendation.
 In the simple read-speed test, the difference between these flagship drives is negligible.

 Conclusion